shafin071/Coding-Excercises-Sep-2020/README.md

 #### Approach:

-- Solved the problem with a modular and layered approach with Python OOP.
+- Solved the problem with a modular approach with Python OOP.
 - Inventory data stored in a JSON file.

 **Python_assignment/data/inventory.json**